ChalmersGU-data-structure-courses/lab-system/README.md

 It is convenient to use a single Sheet document with one worksheet for each lab.
 It is initially created by the course-responsible.
-You may do so by copying (this template)[https://docs.google.com/spreadsheets/d/1phOUdj_IynVKPiEU6KtNqI3hOXwNgIycc-bLwgChmUs].
+You may do so by copying [this template](https://docs.google.com/spreadsheets/d/1phOUdj_IynVKPiEU6KtNqI3hOXwNgIycc-bLwgChmUs).
 It includes conditional formatting that helps you easily identify groups in need of grading and groups that have passed.
 Delete unneeded rows and column groups.